aajanki/frequent-substrings/README.md

 python -m pytest tests
 ```

+## To do

+* Find a suffix tree implementation with a lower memory footprint
+* Whole words substrings (starting and ending on word boundaries)
+* Input as an iterable of strings instead of a concrete list (construct the suffix tree online)
+* Optimize the maximal substring search

 ## Acknowledgements

 The suffix tree implementation is based on https://github.com/Reddy2/suffix-tree by [Reddy2](https://github.com/Reddy2).
 It is shared under the MIT license.